bibusDG/colagram_privacy_policy/README.md

 # Support contact

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at bibusapps@gamil.com.
+If you have any questions regarding our app or would like to ask additional question according its properties, possibilities or other, please contact the us via email at bibusapps@gamil.com.